Is Cancún safe to travel to in 2026? Travel advisories and safety tips

 Prioritize exploring during daylight hours.
 If venturing out at night, try not to go alone and stick to well lit pedestrian streets.

-Cancun safety in 2025: The bottom line
+Is Cancún safe in 2026?
+The bottom line

-Cancun continues to be one of the most visited destinations for tourists around the world and is considered to be a safer city in Mexico compared to others.
+Cancún continues to be one of the most visited destinations for tourists around the world and is considered to be a safer city in Mexico compared to others.

 Not all areas of Mexico are safe — you should always check your country’s travel advisories for Mexico before going.